 Our class sessions may be audio visually recorded for students in the class to refer back for study purposes.
 Students who are unable to attend class live may watch a live recording feed; however, attendance points may be forfeited unless prior approval is discussed with the instructor.
-Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
+In the event class needs to be held online, students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
-Likewise, students who un-mute during class and participate orally are agreeing to have their voices recorded.
-If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.
-The chat will not be recorded or shared.
+Likewise, students who speak during class and participate orally are agreeing to have their voices recorded.
+If you are not willing to consent to have your voice recorded during class, you will need to notify the instructor prior to class and alternate arrangements for participation can be made (e.g., join the Zoom session while in-class and use "chat" feature, which allows students to type questions and comments live).
+The chat transcript may be shared with the class; please discuss concerns with the instructor if you'd like for your chat to remain private.
 As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited.